NicolasLM/atoma/README.rst

 ambiguities.
 Finally the `feed validator <https://validator.w3.org/feed/>`_ is great to test hand-crafted feeds.

-For RSS, the `specification <http://cyber.harvard.edu/rss/rss.html>`_ and `rssboard.org <http://www.rssboard.org>`_ have a ton of information and examples.
+For RSS, the `RSS specification <http://cyber.harvard.edu/rss/rss.html>`_ and `rssboard.org <http://www.rssboard.org>`_ have a ton of information and examples.

-For OPML, the `specification
+For OPML, the `OPML specification
 <http://dev.opml.org/spec2.html#subscriptionLists>`_ has a paragraph dedicated
 to its usage for syndication